temporalio/documentation/docs/cli/index.md

 ### Dynamic configuration

 Advanced configuration of the Temporal CLI requires the use of a dynamic configuration file.
-This file is created outside of the Temporal CLI; it is usually located with the service's config files.
+This file is created outside the Temporal CLI; it is usually located with the service's config files.

 Dynamic configuration values can also be set via `--dynamic-config-value KEY=JSON_VALUE`.
-For example, to enable the search attribute cache (disabled by default), run:
+For example, to enable the Search Attribute cache (disabled by default), run the following:

 ```bash
 temporal server start-dev --dynamic-config-value system.forceSearchAttributesCacheRefreshOnRead=false
 ```

-This setting makes created search attributes immediately available for use.
+This setting makes created Search Attributes immediately available for use.

 ## Environmental variables

 The Temporal CLI hosts a set of Client Options that can be used to configure the system environment.
-Use the provided table as a reference for the Temporal CLI environmental variables.
+Use the following table as a reference for the Temporal CLI environmental variables.

 | Variable                                     | Definition                                                                        | Client Option                   |
 | -------------------------------------------- | --------------------------------------------------------------------------------- | ------------------------------- |